vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 <img src="/assets/2022-05-09-constrained-approximate-nearest-neighbor-search/flowchart-small.png"/>
 <em>**Figure 5** The flow chart shows how Vespa selects the
-strategy for an approximate nearest neighbor search with filters using mentioned parameters.</em>
+strategy for an approximate nearest neighbor (ann) search with filters using mentioned parameters.</em>

 * **Filter hit estimation**:
 First, Vespa estimates the filter hit ratio of the query.
 The resulting *estimated-hit-ratio* is compared with the two parameters to select between *pre-filtering* or *post-filtering*.
 * **Exact search with pre-filters**:
-Vespa switches from approximate to exact search with pre-filters.
+Vespa switches from approximate to exact search with pre-filters based on *estimated-hit-ratio*.
 * **ANN search using HNSW with post-filters**:
 Vespa searches for the `targetHits` approximate nearest neighbors using the `HNSW` graph.
 The retrieved hits are post-filtered.